Our Favorite Mountain Bike Destinations In The US

 Santa Fe, New Mexico

 Another excellent mountain bike destination is Santa Fe.
-Here you can find everything from fast downhill to scenic cross-country trails, on terrain that ranges from desert trails to the high alpine wilderness with 95% of it being singletrack.
-And with milder summer temperatures and a July/August rainy season, you can find some great dirt conditions in pretty comfortable temps in the middle of summer.
+Here you can find everything from fast downhill to scenic cross-country trails, on terrain that ranges from desert trails to high alpine wilderness, with 95% of it being singletrack.
+With milder summer temperatures and a July/August rainy season, you can find great dirt conditions in pretty comfortable temps in the middle of summer.

 One of the more popular trails in the area is the Winsor Trail located within the Santa Fe Mountains, descending 3,000 feet over 9 miles.
 While this trail can be pedaled both ways, the preferred method is to catch a shuttle on the Blue Bus to the Santa Fe Ski area parking lot where the trail begins.